 Life in Canada for expats can be wonderful, fulfilling and something incredibly exciting and new.
 The multicultural cities, linguistic variation and stunning natural beauty make for an incredibly mixed lifestyle that gives something to everyone.

 Be careful with the colder weather, and make sure that you understand the visa situation clearly before you uproot.

 With a supportive government, a rising job market and a welcoming population, living in Canada as an expat might be the best decision you ever make.

-If you’re looking to make a move to Canada, contact us at 1st Move International and find out how we can help you safely move your belongings to a new country.
+If you’re looking to make a move to Canada, contact us at 1st Move International and find out how we can help you safely move your belongings to Canada from the UK.
 We can help you with all your shipping and moving needs, from sourcing the best price to packing up your belongings and helping you with insurance and paperwork.
 If you want to start a new life in Canada, we’ll help get you there.